Last updated on March 10, 2026

 Horn of Greed

-Note that you have to play the land – that's to say, play it from hand.
-Putting an extra land on the battlefield, like with a fetch land, won't trigger Horn of Greed.
+Note that you have to play the land; putting an extra land on the battlefield, like with a fetch land, won't trigger Horn of Greed.

 The Immortal Sun